faysoserious/excursion/README.md

 # excursion

-Projects for cources on Codecademy.
+Projects for cources on Codecademy

-Projects are published on [github page](https://faysoserious.github.io/excursion/)